foldright/cffu/README.md

 If you don't want to introduce a new class (`Cffu` class) to your project and feel that this adds complexity, you can completely use the `cffu` library as a utility class:

-- Utility methods for optimizing `CompletableFuture` usage are very common in business projects
+- Utility methods for optimizing `CompletableFuture` usage are widespread in business projects
 - `CompletableFutureUtils` provides a series of practical, efficient, safe, and reliable utility methods
 - Some `cffu` features are not provided in this usage mode (and no suitable implementation approach has been found)
   Such as support for setting default business thread pools and forbidding `obtrude` methods